-- 3.44.
-An additional £4.7bn is being provided by 2024/25 for the core schools budget in England compared to 2019/20.
-This is broadly equivalent to a cash increase of over £1,500 perpupil by 2024/25, restoring schools' per-pupil funding to 2010 levels in real terms.
-However, this effectively means that there has been no real-terms growth in per-pupil funding in a decade. - 3.45.
-In Islington the funding in the Schools Block is set to increase by £2.775m following an increase in per-pupil funding for primary and secondary schools of 2.86% and 2.59% respectively.
-However, as allocations at local authority level are on a per-pupil basis, the council would have received a further £1.211m if pupil numbers had been unchanged in 2021/22 (the basis of 2022/23 funding allocations) instead of reducing. - 3.46.
-Islington will receive a further reduction in the historic duties element of Central Schools Services Block funding for services provided to mainstream schools of £106k (20%) in 2022/23.
-This follows a 20% reduction in 2020/21 (£167k) and 2021/22 (£131k), in line with the Department for Education's (DfE) plans to phase out this funding for local authorities by 2026/27.
-Funding for ongoing duties is reducing by £18k (1.7%) due to declining pupil numbers and a 0.7% reduction in the per-pupil funding rate for local authorities. - 3.47.
-Funding for High Needs is set to increase by £2.823m (7.5%) but is subject to confirmation by the government in the summer term, in line with previous years. - 3.48.
+- 3.50.
 Funding in the Early Years Block to fund statutory entitlements to early education and childcare is provisionally set to reduce by £1.555m (7.7%) in 2022/23 but will be adjusted in the summer term in line with the 2022 spring term early years census.
 Provisional allocations are based on the 2021 spring term headcount which was artificially suppressed due to the pandemic.
 In the normal course of events, we would expect some recovery in the data compared to 2021, and therefore a positive in-year funding adjustment.
 However, the Omicron variant is likely to have an adverse impact on recovery, therefore this remains a significant budget risk for the council and early years providers.
-Specific provisional funding adjustments within the Early Years Block are: - The hourly funding rate for statutory entitlements to free early education and childcare for 2-year-olds is increasing by 3.2%, but the gain in funding has been offset by the reduced headcount. - The Early Years Pupil Premium and The Disability Access Fund are increasing by £0.073m and £0.013m respectively, however this funding is passported directly to providers with eligible children. - 3.49.
+Specific provisional funding adjustments within the Early Years Block are: - The hourly funding rate for statutory entitlements to free early education and childcare for 2-year-olds is increasing by 3.2%, but the gain in funding has been offset by the reduced headcount. - The Early Years Pupil Premium and The Disability Access Fund are increasing by £0.073m and £0.013m respectively, however this funding is passported directly to providers with eligible children. - 3.51.
 In addition to the DSG, supplementary grant funding has been announced for schools in relation to the Health and Social Care Levy and to meet other cost pressures.
 The council has been notified of an indicative allocation of £4m for primary and secondary schools and £1.5m for high needs, including special schools.
 This funding is outside of the DSG for 2022/23 but is expected to be rolled into the DSG from 2023/24.